haiku/website/content/blog/bitigchi/2020-09-06-haiku_monthly_activity_report_august_2020.md

 tags = ["monthly activity report"]
 +++

 Welcome to the Haiku Monthly Activity Report for August 2020.
-This report covers revisions from hrev 54480 to hrev54538.
+This report covers revisions from hrev54480 to hrev54538.

 This month is not active as the last one, but we have exciting improvements in the pipeline, since GSOC 2020 is coming to an end, and our developers are working hard to review GSOC projects at a fast pace.